 First Level Subheadings are to be numbered, left justified, bold font, and Title Case.
 No blank line is to appear between the sub-heading and the text.
 Do NOT indent the paragraph immediately following the subheadings, but DO indent all subsequent paragraphs by 0.2".

-Sub-subheadings are to be in bold font, numbered, and run in at the beginning of the paragraph.
+Sub-subheadings are to be in bold font, Title Case, numbered, and run in at the beginning of the paragraph, and end with a period.

 Figures and Tables